-I. Adjusted Basis in Property for Which You Have Claimed a Credit for Investment in Qualified Small Businesses investment by the amount of the credit claimed.
+I. Adjusted Basis in Property for Which You Have Claimed a Credit for Investment in Qualified Small Businesses

+If you claim a credit on Form 338 for an investment in a qualified small business, you must adjust your basis in the investment by the amount of the credit claimed.
 You must report this difference in basis on the Arizona return that you file for the taxable year in which you sell or otherwise dispose of the investment.
-If you sold or otherwise disposed of the investment during the 2019 taxable year, include the amount by which the adjusted basis computed under the IRC with respect to that property exceeds the adjusted basis of the property computed under A.R.S. § 43-1074.02.
+If you sold or otherwise disposed of the investment during the 2020 taxable year, include the amount by which the adjusted basis computed under the IRC with respect to that property exceeds the adjusted basis of the property computed under A.R.S. § 43-1074.02.